When it comes to starting a wordpress plugin business, you may find yourself in a place where you have to make some big decisions.

 - Present a problem and solution via Facebook/Instagram Ads and see what the response is like

-Laura Elizabeth, founder of Client Portal dives deep into the process of designing and prototyping their product:
+Jason Coleman, founder of Paid Memberships Pro dives deep into the process of designing and prototyping their product:

 How To Find The Right Developer For Your Wordpress Plugin Business